 The Academic Review Committee is authorized to hold hearings and appeals on grade disputes, academic standing, eligibility, or drops for excessive absences.
-Grades may be challenged within 45 days of the regular semester following the semester in which the grade was received.
+Grades must be challenged within 45 days of the end of the semester in which the grade was received (25 days for grades received in a summer session).
 Only final grades may be appealed.